NobodysLackey/surge-deployment/README.md

 Next, you'll be asked to confirm the project path.
 If you are in the root directory of your project, this should already be correct.
 Just press <kbd>enter</kbd> to continue.

-You will be automatically assigned a silly (usually) domain for your site.
+You will be automatically assigned a silly (usually) randomly generated domain name for your site.
 This is ok and we can change it later.
 Press <kbd>enter</kbd> to continue.

 ![deploy](https://surge.sh/images/help/getting-started-with-surge.gif)